Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 The company's Internal Audit Unit is a comprehensive framework that regulates how business activities are carried out, ensuring the reliability of financial reporting, operational effectiveness and efficiency, and compliance with applicable regulations and policies.

-In the corporate context, SPI is not only limited to financial control, but also includes operational, governance and risk management aspects.
+In a corporate context, SPI is not limited to financial controls but also encompasses operational, governance, and risk management aspects.

-The company's Internal Audit Unit is an important foundation for good corporate governance (Good Corporate Governance) and act as the first defense system in identifying and mitigating various business risks.
+The Company’s Internal Audit Unit serves as a critical foundation for good corporate governance and acts as the first line of defense in identifying and mitigating various business risks.

 The main functions of SPI in the organizational structure